White House looking into Scott Pruitt's housing situation

 The White House did not immediately respond to CNN's request for comment.

-However, one source close to the White House said Pruitt's job is in jeopardy.
+One source close to the White House said Pruitt's job is in jeopardy.

 "This stuff eats at the boss," the source said.